This document provides a walkthrough of the

-In the project you will find a commented CircleCI configuration file
+In the project you will find a CircleCI configuration file

 .circleci/config.yml.
-This file shows best practice for using CircleCI 2.0 with Node projects.
+This file shows best practice for using version 2.1 config with Node projects.

 A good way to start using CircleCI is to build a project yourself.
 Here’s how to build the demo project with your own account:

-- Go to the Add Projects page in CircleCI and click the Build Project button next to the project you just forked
+- Go to the Add Projects page in the CircleCI application and click the Set Up Project button next to the project you just forked.

 - To make changes you can edit the

 .circleci/config.ymlfile and make a commit.
 When you push a commit to GitHub, CircleCI will build and test the project.